Monodromy of A-hypergeometric functions: Introduction

 Finally, the complete monodromy of the Aomoto-Gel'fand system $E(3,6)$ has been determined by K.Matsumoto, T.Sasaki, N.Takayama, M.Yoshida in \cite{masatayo1} and further properties in \cite{masatayo2}.
 See also M.Yoshida's book 'Hypergeometric Functions, my Love', \cite{yoshida}.

-It is the purpose of the present paper to compute monodromy groups of A-hypergeometric systems by methods which are combinatorial in nature.
-We do this by starting with local monodromy groups which arise from series expansions of solutions of $H_A(\alpha)$.
+In essentially all of the above studies the monodromy is computed by studying the behaviour of Euler integrals for hypergeometric functions under analytic continuation and corresponding deformation of the contours of integration.
+For this, knowledge of the fundamental group of the complement of the singular locus of the system of equations is required.
+It is the purpose of the present paper to avoid these geometric difficulties as long as possible and compute monodromy groups of A-hypergeometric systems by methods which are combinatorial in nature.
+We do this by starting with local monodromy groups which arise from series expansions of solutions of $H_A(\boldalpha)$.
 It is well known that such local expansions correspond one-to-one with regular triangulations of $A$.
 This is a discovery by Gel'fand, Kapranov and Zelevinsky that we shall explain in Section \ref{powerseries}.
 The local monodromy groups have to be glued together to build a global monodromy group.
 This glue is provided by multidimensional Mellin-Barnes integrals as defined in Section \ref{mellinbarnes}.
-If the Mellin-Barnes integrals provide a basis of local solutions (Assumption \ref{mellinbasis}), the construction of the global group generated by the local contributions is completely combinatorial.
-We call this group $lMon$ and denote the global monodromy group by $Mon$.
-We now make the following hypothesis
+Unfortunately, the Mellin-Barnes integrals do not always provide a basis of solutions.
+But if they do (Assumption \ref{mellinbasis}), the construction of the global group generated by the local contributions is completely combinatorial.
+In Section \ref{algorithm} we give a practical recipe for the calculation of these matrices.
+This algorithm is based on the theoretical considerations in the preceding sections.